Monday, September 18, 2023

 Once you receive your medical certificate, be aware that it has a validity of only three months.
 Some agencies don’t honor the medical tests required by other agencies, so be prepared to retake the same criteria if you apply with another agency.

-Health checks may come after qualifying interviews, proficiency tests, and submission of requirements, but it nonetheless impacts the employability of a job candidate.
+Health checks may come after qualifying interviews, proficiency tests, and the submission of requirements, but it nonetheless impact the employability of a job candidate.
 Once its results show signs of health conditions considered significant in carrying out the job or the overall well-being of a worker deployed abroad, the job offer may be withdrawn for such reasons.
 Worse, a worker who is already elsewhere may risk getting deported under the same circumstances.

 ‘Fit to Work’ classification for OFWs